Planning and Scheduling

 Seating

-* Invite friends for your parents, so people surround them to share the special day.
+* Invite friends for your parents so people can surround them and share the special day.

 Enjoy the Day!